jordoncm/web-application-scaffolding/readme.md

 It is possible to just git clone or copy this repository and start customizing and build your application.
-However if you want to deploy a clean copy of this scaffolding to a new location, use `was clone TARGET`.
+However if you want to deploy a clean copy of this scaffolding to a new location, use `was clone TARGET` from within the your copy of the scaffolding.
 See below for more details.

 was Command
 -----------